boris-kz/CogAlg/README.md

 Other biological constraints are very slow neurons, and the imperative of fast reaction for survival in the wild.
 Both favor fast though crude summation (vs. slower one-to-one comparison), at the cost of glacial training.
 Reaction speed became less important: modern society is quite secure, while continuous learning is far more important because of accelerating progress.
 Another constraint is noise: neurons often fire at random, so their spikes are summed to reduce noise.
 Which is not a good reason to degrade far more precise electronic signals.

-In general, there is a presumption of some fixed nodes and architecture in neural networks.
-It stems from fundamentally limited brain, born with a fixed number of neurons.
-Which initially connect by sending and receiving pure noise because there is nothing else in the womb.
-None of that is relevant for designing software: we need to work from the function rather than tools, and forming localized patterns of inputs must be primary to parallelizing their cross-comparison.
+In general, there is a presumption of some fixed identical nodes in neural networks.
+It stems from analogy to our limited brain, born with a fixed number of neurons.
+Which initially connect by sending and receiving pure noise, because there is nothing else in the womb.
+But in software, we need to work from the function: search for patterns.
+Which are initially local and should be represented locally.
+Parallelizing their longer-range cross-comparison is a secondary issue.